One-Pot Vegan White Bean Shakshuka

 - 1 teaspoon dried oregano

-Warm the olive oil in a large skillet over medium heat.
+- Warm the olive oil in a large pot or skillet over medium heat.
 Add the onions and cook until transparent.
 Add the garlic and cook for a few more minutes, until fragrant.
-Then add the kale, cover and cook for about 3 to 5 minutes, until wilted down.

-To the skillet, add the tomatoes and their juices.
-Add the smoked paprika, cumin, oregano, salt & pepper, and red pepper flakes (optional).
-Stir to combine and allow the sauce to come to a simmer.
-Add the white beans and cook until heated through.
-Remove from the heat and set aside.
+- To the pot, add 2 teaspoons smoked paprika, 1 teaspoon cumin, 1 teaspoon dried oregano, ½ teaspoon salt & pepper, and ½ red pepper flakes (optional).
+Stir to combine and allow the spices to toast for a few minutes.

 This looks so good & comforting… perfect for a cozy, fall night!
 I’ve never tried Shakshuka, but may have to try this vegan spin first!